 Key Questions Answered

-- What role will the cloud play in making providers successful?
+- What role does the cloud play in making providers successful?

-- How will privacy and security concerns affect the pace of adoption of new IT technologies and applications?
+- How will privacy and security concerns affect the pace of adoption of new provider technologies and capabilities?

 Who Should Subscribe

 This service is ideally suited to support the needs of healthcare provider IT solution suppliers and buyers and other executives involved in strategic planning, mergers, and acquisitions in healthcare, as well as those in investment banking with a focus on the healthcare provider market.